SAP-samples/teched2023-XP264/exercises/ex2/README.md

 7. Save your selection.
 8. If the application is updated, the system displays the message Application <name of application> updated.

-## Exercise 2.2 Keep public access to applications by self-registration disabled
+## Exercise 2.4 Keep Social Sign-On disabled

 For business-to-consumer (public) scenarios, social sign-on may be required.
 If activated users are allowed to log on with their Apple, Google, Facebook, Twitter, or LinkedIn accounts.
 By default, social sign-on is disabled, set to Off, and can be configured per application.
 Corporate identity lifecycle processes make social sign-on undesirable in most business-to-employee (B2E) and business-to-business (B2B) scenarios.